jupyter-server/enterprise_gateway/docs/source/contributors/debug.md

 This page discusses how to go about debugging Enterprise Gateway.
 We also provide troubleshooting information in our [Troubleshooting Guide](../other/troubleshooting.md).

-## Configuring your IDE for debugging Jupyter Enterprise Gateway
+## Configuring your IDE

-While your mileage may vary depending on which IDE you are using, the steps below (which was created using PyChar as an example) should be useful for configuring a debuging session for EG with minimum adjustments for different IDEs.
+While your mileage may vary depending on which IDE you are using, the steps below (using PyCharm as an example) should be useful for configuring a debugging session for Enterprise Gateway with minimum adjustments for different IDEs.

 ### Creating a new Debug Configuration